andredublin/FsActorApp/readme.md

 # Serivce Fabric Reliable Actors in Fsharp

 ### TODO
-* Constants module for the actor event source
-* Web front end
+* Web front end to interact with actor